Rent safe and private dog parks hosted by locals

 If the object is not dislodged and your dog is still choking, continue the Heimlich maneuver until you’re able to get veterinary assistance.

 Professional veterinary care is a good idea even after successful removal of the obstructing object.
-Always contact your trusted veterinarian or your local emergency animal clinic for guidance if your dog has experienced a choking incident.
+Always contact your trusted vet team or local emergency animal clinic for guidance if your dog has experienced a choking incident.

 Review of this Article